jorgeignaciogc/Stable.jl/README.md

 </ul>

 ### Notes: StableSupremum.jl
-This distributions' implementation relies on a recent paper by the authors of the package.
+This distributions' implementation relies on a recent paper by the authors of the package (see the article for details).
-In particular, some additional parameters are used when sampling from it (see the article for details).
+In particular, some additional parameters are used with a Markov chain when sampling from it.

 ## Examples
     using StatsBase